microsoft/everyonecancode/day1/Application/README.md

 ![Github Frontend Workflow Done](./images/FrontendDone.png)

-- Click on the frontend link displayed under the deploy step under your pipeline `https://<yourGithubHandle>.github.io/...`

 ### Open the App - Take a Selfie and review your News Feed

+Click on the frontend link displayed under the deploy step under your pipeline `https://<yourGithubHandle>.github.io/...`

+Our frontend application should now have a new button with a camera symbol that allows us to take pictures.
+These pictures should then appear on the timeline or News Feed.

+So go ahead and take at least 5 pictures and make sure they appear in your app.
+Make sure to share them with at least 1-2 friends so they can also upload their photos to your News Feed.

+That's a wrap for today!
+Congrats! 🥳🙏

+Tomorrow we will make our app smart by adding artificial intelligence to it for estimating how old you are as well as talking to our app.

 ## Overcharged?
 We got you covered

+Ask your coach if you did not succeed.
+We have you covered with a back up. ⚠️

 ### Use prepared Milligram Backend Service

-Tipp template
+Look at the prepared application with our pictures for you to play around [Milligram](https://codeunicornmartha.github.io/FemaleAIAppInnovationEcosystem/#/?stack-key=a78e2b9a).

+Interesting Links for you to read:

 :::tip
-📝 This is a special hint.
+📝
+  - Link1
+  - Link2
 :::

 [◀ Previous challenge](../Github/README.md) | [🔼 Day x](../../README.md) | [Next challenge ▶](../../day2/Face/README.md)